DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 * For each round that the players have walked toward the cave, they begin fifteen feet closer to the cave.
 (For example, if the players began walking upon hearing the crack, they begin eighty-five feet from the cave.)
 * For each round that the players have run toward the cave, they begin thirty feet closer to the cave.
 (For example, if the players began running upon hearing the crack, they begin seventy feet from the cave.)

-A player who succeeds on a DC 10 Intelligence (Perception) check predicts that the avalanche will likely impact a section of the road from three hundred feet behind them to two hundred feet ahead of them.
+A player who succeeds on a DC 10 Intelligence (Investigation) check predicts that the avalanche will likely impact a section of the road from three hundred feet behind them to two hundred feet ahead of them.
 A player who succeeds on a DC 10 Intelligence (Survival) check predicts that, due to the angle of the mountain above them, the cave is likely to provide a safe refuge from the avalanche’s path—though it’s likely that the avalanche will block off this entrance to the cave once it’s impacted.

 > [!info]+ **Escaping the Avalanche**
 > Due to the width and placement of the avalanche, it can’t be escaped by fleeing in the direction the players came.
 To avoid it, the players must either seek refuge in the cave, outrun the avalanche, or escape the avalanche by magical means (e.g., flight).